 Balanced also seems to be the better noise floor of the two from my initial impressions.
 Granted, dropping down to 300mW should help keep hiss in check, even on high gain.
 Channel balance on low volume, even with the Solaris, is also impeccable with almost no perceptible channel bias.

 Despite the changeup in DAC the PAW 6000 is surprisingly close to the flagship in terms of general audio performance.
 That is a very good thing indeed for those wondering to get this or the more expensive PAW Gold Touch.

-At a high level, the PAW 6000 is a pure reference and what I mean by that is the coherence and overall balance is very neutral in terms of quantity and/or forwardness.
-This is a hi-fidelity sound but with a very slight hint of warmth in the timbre so it is definitely not a bright or cold sound.
-Just enough for me to say it is has a very accurate portrayal of instruments and vocals.
+At a high level, the PAW 6000 is a pure reference and what I mean by that is the coherence and overall balance are very neutral in terms of quantity and/or forwardness.
+This is a high-fidelity sound but with a very slight hint of warmth in the timbre so it is definitely not a bright or cold sound.
+Just enough for me to say it has a very accurate portrayal of instruments and vocals.

 And the difference between it and the PAW Gold Touch?
 Right now, it is the detail in that texture and just how vivid each note sounds on the flagship player compared to the PAW 6000.
 For example, Haley Reinhart on Jeff Goldblum and the Mildred Snitzer Orchestra album has a bit more detail in the vocal delivery on the PAW Touch.

-Importantly, it is different from the N6ii both in terms of sound and looks and choice is good at this price point.
+Importantly, it is different from the N6ii both in terms of sound and looks and the choices are good at this price point.
 It is still a pure player for me with a blazingly fast OS so Android fans you may be disappointed.
 For everyone else, this is an enjoyable slice of that flagship Touch sound up at a more affordable price point.

 Lotoo PAW 6000 Specifications